-This is the introduction of our ‘Siberian Shuffle’ trip report, in which we will travel in the midst of winter to Norway, Russia (Siberia) and Azerbaijan in business class on Aeroflot, Air France, Azerbaijan Airlines, KLM and TAROM.
+This is the introduction of our ‘Siberian Shuffle’ trip report featuring an epic trip in the midst of winter to Norway, Russia (Siberia) and Azerbaijan with business class flights on Aeroflot, Air France, Azerbaijan Airlines, KLM and TAROM.

 Unique flight deal